Should I grow my business?

 - accommodate extra visitors that may come to your business premises

 You may be able to extend your existing premises to give you this extra space.
-Alternatively, you might need to consider moving to larger premises.
+Alternatively, you may need to move to larger premises.

 - advertise for staff